brightmart/text_classification/README.md

 softmax(output1*M*output2)

 check:p9_BiLstmTextRelationTwoRNN_model.py

+7.RCNN:recurrent convolutional neural network for text classification

+structure:1)recurrent structure (convolutional layer) 2)max pooling 3) fully connected layer+softmax
+it learn represenation of each word in the sentence or document with left side context and right side context: representation current word=[left_side_context_vector,current_word_embedding,right_side_context_vecotor]. for left side context, it use a recurrent structure, a no-linearity transfrom of previous word and left side previous context; similarly to right side context.

+check: p71_TextRCNN_model.py

 for more detail you can go to: <a herf="http://www.wildml.com/2016/07/deep-learning-for-chatbots-2-retrieval-based-model-tensorflow">Deep Learning for Chatbots, Part 2 – Implementing a Retrieval-Based Model in Tensorflow<a>